com-480-data-visualization/WhereWereWhales/README.md

   - <a href="https://www.onezoom.org/life/@CETACEA=698424?otthome=@CETACEA%3D698424#x718,y927,w1.1043"> OneZoom </a> provides an interactive tree of life visualization, inspiring our effort to create a phylogenetic tree specifically for Cetaceans, incorporating additional study features.

 - **Global Sightings of Cetaceans**
-   - <strong><a href="https://seamap.env.duke.edu/">OBIS Seamap</a></strong> offers a heatmap of species distribution, allowing users to filter species and examine concentration levels.
+   - <strong><a href="https://seamap.env.duke.edu/">OBIS Seamap</a></strong> offers a heatmap of species distribution presence across the world map, allowing users to filter species and examine concentration levels.
   - <strong><a href="https://www.researchgate.net/publication/371807547_A_collaborative_and_near-comprehensive_North_Pacific_humpback_whale_photo-ID_dataset">Whales of Guerrero labs</a></strong> has used this dataset to track North Pacific humpback whale movements.

+### Originality
+Our approach integrates interactivity, enabling users to adjust parameters, highlight individual species with color coding, and explore seasonal migration patterns.
+Another unique aspect of our approach is the integration of conservation-challenged animals and protected marine areas, linking sightings with conservation efforts and highlighting the relationship between cetacean presence and protected regions.

+By combining these elements into a single, integrated visualization, we highlight how various threats collectively impact cetacean populations, offering a more comprehensive understanding of their conservation needs.

 ### Inspiration